joeytwiddle/significant-white-space/README.md

 - Before attacking the next refactor, set up test script that can run against a large set of sources, and warn us when number of problems increases!

 - Some refactoring: Central loop of curl could split comment early, saving a lot of repetition eblow, and avoiding introduction of ; on initial /* line.
 Also split up more of the curl code into separate functions.

+- Optional forceIndent for decurling.
+This would discard incoming indentation, and replace it with its own indentation based on curly counts.

 ## On the radar